thibault-cne/ogtiger/README.md

 # OGTiger

-An ARM compiler for Tiger written in Go.
+An ARMv7 compiler for Tiger written in Go.